jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 /* ---------------------------------- intro --------------------------------- */
 One primary objective of this research is to develop a comprehensive understanding of the #gls("swith") concept.
 This involves precisely defining what a #gls("swith") is, exploring its potential applications in aviation and elucidating its crucial relationship with #gls("cgh2", long:true) as the fuel.
 The study should evaluate the benefits that #glspl("swith") could bring to aircraft aviation and environment.
-Following this, the research needs to conduct a analysis of the current state of the art in #glspl("swith"), reviewing existing literature, patents, and ongoing research projects to identify key advancements, challenges, and trends in the field.
+Following this, the research needs to conduct an analysis of the current state of the art in #glspl("swith"), reviewing existing literature, patents, and ongoing research projects to identify key advancements, challenges, and trends in the field.

 /* ---------------------------------- norms --------------------------------- */
 Another critical objective is to examine the regulatory landscape for #glspl("swith").
 This examination aims to gain insights crucial for the real-world certification of #glspl("swith").